denevell/Natch/README.md

 The REST interface for a forum.

-See the README for Natch-Runner pr Natch-JerseyMvc for the icebox, backlog and in dev work.
+See the README for Natch-Runner pr Natch-JerseyMvc for the icebox, backlog and in dev work..

 ## TODO